| |

 • Dried Parsley: Brings a mild herby flavor and a bit of color.

-How to Make the Crispiest Roasted Potatoes
+How to Make Crispy Roasted Potatoes in the Oven

 3. Season the potatoes: In a large bowl, toss the potatoes with olive oil, kosher salt, garlic powder, and dried parsley until evenly coated.